DadaTree/OshoP/docs/inference/classes/HfInference.md

 ▸ **zeroShotClassification**(`args`, `options?`): `Promise`<[`ZeroShotClassificationReturn`](../modules#zeroshotclassificationreturn)\>

-This task is super useful to try out classification with zero code, you simpl
+This task is super useful to try out classification with zero code, you simply pass a sentence/paragraph and the possible labels for that sentence, and you get a result.
+Recommended model: facebook/bart-large-mnli.

+#### Para